rawr51919/random-js/README.md

 The problem with both of these approaches is that the distribution of integers that it returns is not uniform.
 That is, it might be more biased to return `0` rather than `1`, making it inherently broken.

-`randomInt` may more evenly distribute its biased, but it is still wrong. `randomIntByModulo`, at least in the example given, is heavily biased to return [0, 67] over [68, 99].
+`randomInt` may more evenly distribute its bias, but it is still wrong. `randomIntByModulo`, at least in the example given, is heavily biased to return [0, 67] over [68, 99].

 It is vastly more apparent in integers close to 2^32, or really any integer that approaches but not surpass 2^n.
 Given a perfectly uniform integer distribution, one can play a monte carlo game and run through each possibility of integers.
 In the following example, assume that we're only dealing with a floating point that holds 4 bits instead of 53 or 32 (which is `Math.random()`'s bit randomness, based on the engine):